gabaod/descenders-pathgeneration/README.md

 Then define all settings and click generate path<br><br><br>
 important: if you export scene you loose access to restore previous terrain always backup data first or instantly clear road to go back to previous terrain settings<br><br>

-example before fixing smoothness between drastic elevation changes and fixed the curbs on terrain level, and also if material is not defined to allow painted texture and if defined to fulfill same zone as painted texture  https://youtu.be/dPUqiEfy-a0
+example before fixing smoothness between drastic elevation changes and fixed the curbs on terrain level, and also if material is not defined to allow painted texture and if defined to fulfill same zone as painted texture  https://youtu.be/dPUqiEfy-a0<br><br>

+todo: fix curbs to align properly with painted terrain or fix painted terrain to fulfill everything between curbs, as painted terrain makes a zig zag appearance and to have the RoadPoints be created at elevation height of terrain so less to move them around